cjbeckert/contactform/README.md

 -PHP mbstring module
 -If using SELinux, ensure sending of mail from httpd is allowed - e.g., setsebool -P httpd_can_sendmail 1
 -Make sure the mail relay specified in your php.ini is configured properly and check that your firewall isn't blocking the necessary port(s)

+# Change History
+v1.1
+  "Prettied up" success/error message for our non-Javascript friends by leveraging GET requests to pass responses back to our form

+v1.0
+  Initial release